 How to respond to negative Yelp reviews (with examples)

 Here are some tips on how to write a response to a negative review that boosts your credibility instead of making you sound defensive.

 1. Address the user by name: This seems like such a basic thing to do, but it’s crucial.
 Talking to the person as opposed to using a generic “Dear Customer” or “Dear Sir/Madam” is the best starting point for writing a thoughtful response.
 The customer can feel it when you sound like a customer service department rather than a real person.

 2. Include key details of the review: Find specific details in the review you’re responding to, so that you can better personalize your response.
 Even if you’re going off a template, including these details will go a long way in making sure the user feels like you actually read their review.

-Here’s an example of the difference between the two approaches––1) personalized; 2) template.
+Here’s an example of the difference between the two bad-review response approaches––1) personalized; 2) template.

 The service here was horrible.
 I waited 15 minutes just to get the waiter’s attention and when they brought the food, they’d gotten the order wrong!
 My fries were missing and they were cold.
 Definitely would not go back.

 Hi [First name], we’re so sorry the waiter forgot your fries and that they arrived cold…

 3. Do some customer research: If you want to go more in-depth when responding to a bad Yelp review, the good news is it’s now very easy to look up the reviewer.
 There are two reasons for doing this: